Millwall F.C.: Wartime doldrums and relegation to fourth tier: 1940–1965

 On 7 April 1945, Millwall appeared in a Football League War Cup final at Wembley Stadium against Chelsea, but because it was a wartime cup final it is not acknowledged in the record books.
 With the war in Europe in its last days, the number of spectators allowed to attend games was relaxed.
 The attendance was 90,000, the largest crowd Millwall have ever played in front of, which included King George VI, whom the team were introduced to before kick-off.

 The loss of so many young men during the Second World War made it difficult for clubs to retain their former status.
 This was especially true for Millwall, who appeared to suffer more than most.
-From being one of the country's biggest clubs before the war, Millwall were reduced to one of its smallest afterward.
 The Den sustained severe bomb damage on 19 April 1943, and one week later a fire, determined to have been caused by a discarded cigarette, also destroyed an entire stand.
 The club accepted offers from neighbours Charlton Athletic, Crystal Palace and West Ham United to stage games at their grounds.
 On 24 February 1944, Millwall returned to The Den, to play in an all-standing stadium.
 This was achieved with considerable volunteer labour by Lions fans.

 Millwall's fortunes fluctuated in the immediate post war years, they were relegated to Division Three South in 1948 and had to apply for re-election to the league in 1950 after finishing in the bottom two.
 An upswing in fortunes saw Millwall finish 5th, 4th, and then runners up in Division Three South in 1952–53 season; but with only the Champions being promoted, Millwall found themselves stuck in the third tier despite averaging crowds of over 20,000.
 Millwall then suffered a down swing in fortunes with a number of bottom-half finishes.
 One highlight of the period was one of the biggest giant-killing upsets in the Fourth Round of the 1956–57 FA Cup on 26 January 1957, when Millwall beat Newcastle United 2–1 in front of a crowd of 45,646.
 Millwall suffered the ill fortune of becoming a founding member of Division Four in 1958.
 While initially suffering from this reorganisation, the de-regionalisation of Third Division North and Third Division South opened up the way for promotion via the runner up spots.
 Millwall won the Division Four Title in 1962 with the help of 23 Goals from Peter Burridge and 22 from Dave Jones.
 They were relegated again in the 1963–64 season, but were to bounce back by winning back-to-back promotions as runner up.
 This is the last time Millwall played in the fourth tier.